How To Decline a Job Offer After Accepting Another One

 People’s Experience With Declining a Job After Accepting Another One

 Sometimes, your personal situation can change dramatically (imagine accepting a job offer in Chicago and then your partner getting an offer…in Phoenix).
-Here are some acceptable situations when declining a job offer.
+There are some acceptable situations when declining a job offer in a booming economy.

 In one case, someone got a job offer but then experienced negative vibes from the workplace before officially starting.
 The job was misrepresented as the supervisor gave a poor explanation of what it would actually entail.
 Thankfully, they got a late-round offer from another position and took that one.
 This proved to be a good move.